-Parking is located on the west side of Lake Tahoe (just south of Tahoma and Sugar Pine Point State Park) on SR 89 opposite of Meeks Bay Campground and Meeks Bay Resort and Marina.
-There you will find the official trailhead with a message board, Desolation Wilderness day-use passes (if you were to hike up to Lake Genevieve, for example), and parking spots.
+Parking is located on the west side of Lake Tahoe on SR 89.
+This area is just south of Tahoma and Sugar Pine Point State Park on SR 89.
+You’ll find the specific parking area opposite of Meeks Bay Campground and Meeks Bay Resort and Marina.

-Vehicle turnover is generally high at this trailhead due to the fact that the Meeks Creek Trail is a flat and easy hike, so don’t sweat it if the parking looks full.
-There’s a good chance that a bunch of those vehicles belong to locals who are just taking their dogs for a quick walk down the dirt road.
+Vehicle turnover is generally high at this trailhead.
+This is due to the fact that the Meeks Creek Trail is a flat and easy hike.
+So, don’t sweat if the parking area looks full.
+There’s a good chance that many of those vehicles belong to locals taking their dogs for a quick walk down the dirt road.